-Shanise is an active member of her professional organizations, the National Art Education Association and the Art Educators of Iowa.
-She has served these organizations as Iowa delegate at Western Region and NAEA Leadership Conference.
-She has presented numerous workshops and presentations and has served on various committees for AEI programs throughout her career.
-Her leadership roles include Past President, President, President Elect, and Northwest Iowa Representative for AEI.
-During her Presidency, she was instrumental in the restructure of the AEI board and the implementation of the AEI Board Leadership Retreat.
-Most notable was being a contributing member of the Iowa Core Curriculum Fine Arts and Professional Development Committee, providing guidance, exemplars, and leading presentations to fine arts educators across the state.
+She is an active member of the National Art Education Association and the Art Educators of Iowa.
+She has served as the Iowa delegate at NAEA, Past President, President, President-Elect, and Northwest Iowa Representative for AEI.
+She was instrumental in the restructuring of the AEI board and the implementation of the AEI Board Leadership Retreat.
+She was a contributing member of the Iowa Core Curriculum Fine Arts and Professional Development Committee by providing guidance, writing exemplars, and leading presentations to fine arts educators across the state.

-Outside of school Jennifer is an active member of the Iowa Choral Directors and an executive board member on the Iowa Alliance for Arts Education.
-In her free time she enjoys reading books, golfing, kayaking, and singing.
+Outside of school, Jennifer is an active member of the Iowa Choral Directors and an executive board member of the Iowa Alliance for Arts Education.
+In her free time, she enjoys reading books, golfing, kayaking, and singing.

 Dan Black currently serves as an orchestra teacher in the Council Bluffs Community School District and as a member of the Iowa Department of Education Fine Arts Leadership Team.
 As an innovator in curriculum and instruction, Dan remains an active presenter at music education conferences on topics such as culturally responsive pedagogy, technology integration, differentiation of instruction, and innovative approaches to leading and teaching traditional ensemble music programs.
 With a student-centered mindset and a drive to create a more inclusive and creative classroom for today’s students, programs led by Dan Black have seen large increases in student enrollment and achievement.